jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_backend.md

+## Interfaces to Spotlight Enterprise

-## Spotlight Client
+### Spotlight Client

-A Spotlight Client is used to configure Spotlight.
+Use a Spotlight Client to configure Spotlight.
 For example, a Spotlight Client is used to add and remove the connections monitored through Spotlight.
-A Spotlight Client is used to configure alarms, to configure the collection schedules and other configurations of the deployment.
+A Spotlight Client is used to configure alarms, to configure the collection schedules and other operational configurations of the deployment.
 This cannot be done in Spotlight Mobile.

+The Spotlight Client is a core component of Spotlight Enterprise.

 ## Data Collection and Storage